Web & Product Design

 • Can struggle with high-traffic or resource-intensive applications

-For many small businesses starting, shared hosting provides a cost-effective entry point.
+For many small businesses starting out, shared hosting provides a cost-effective entry point.
 Just be prepared to upgrade as your traffic grows.

 VPS Hosting: The Middle Ground